kpoovakan/VigenereTableau/README.md

 This is a computer program that allows you to decipher any ciphertext created using The Vigenère Tableau cipher.
 There are currently two versions of this cipher: one that uses a repeating key word, and another that uses a key letter.
 This program only works for the version using the key letter.
 The version that uses a key word must be deciphered with the human brain.

+_Please note that I am not responsible for any harm or injury caused by this software._

 This software was created by kpoovakan.
 <a href="https://scratch.mit.edu/users/kpoovakan">Scratch Profile</a>